Three Common Causes for Medical Malpractice Claims in Washington

 Medical malpractice refers to injury or death resulting from a healthcare professional’s negligence.
 Please note that medical malpractice does not only apply to doctors.
 It can apply to any medical and healthcare professional interacting with patients.

 Washington State law allows medical malpractice victims and their families to file a claim three years following the incident’s date.
 After the statute of limitations has passed, the statute of repose allows victims to file within eight years of the incident’s date.
 However, the victim must prove they didn’t know or couldn’t have known that their injuries were caused by medical negligence within the three-year window.
-Finally, the toll statute allows victims to file after the eight-year window.
-The toll statute is reserved for incapacitated victims unable to follow legal proceedings.

 According to Washington State law, consulting with a professional medical malpractice attorney can help victims and their families understand their options.